NandhuDevOps/Maven/README.md

-Changes mades to check for Pollscm build.
+POLL SCM: Periodically check your source code for changes and trigger a build, if new changes are detected.